Stop a Nosebleed

 - Be sure to cut the fingernails short whenever there's the need to reach inside the nose.

 - Treat your allergies at the onset.
 Allowing your allergies to worsen can result to constant sneezing and blowing of the nose.
 If you need to blow, do not blow too hard.
-Blow with each nostril one at a time.
+Blow one nostril at a time.

 - Squeeze with the mouth open.
 This allows the air to pass through the mouth and not through the nose.